sumanchapai/dfa/README.md

 **This implementation is a toy project.**

-If you're looking for something more robust, consider works: maybe something like [this](https://github.com/mvcisback/dfa)
+If you're looking for something more robust, consider other works: maybe something like [this](https://github.com/mvcisback/dfa)